Document ID: 113592

 Updated: Jul 05, 2012

-The content in this document was created by Sundar Sreenivasan, Cisco TAC Engineer.
+Contributed by Sundar Sreenivasan, Cisco TAC Engineer.

 If an Adaptive Security Appliance (ASA) has two egress interfaces per destination subnet and the preferred route to a destination is removed from the routing table for some time, User Datagram Protocol (UDP) connections can fail when the preferred route gets re-added to the routing table.
 TCP connections might also be affected by the problem, but since TCP detects packet loss, these connections are torn down automatically by the endpoints, and re-built using the more optimal routes after the routes change.